Superscoring, Score Choice, and the Digital SAT

 The decision gets trickier when colleges do not use superscoring or do not accept score choice.
 If a student applies to a college that does not use superscoring, it will be important to think carefully before retaking the SAT.
 Since only a higher composite score matters, students will have to study all the sections to make sure that they improve or stay the same in all areas of the exam.
 By retaking the SAT until a student gets his or her target score, a student can show colleges a higher composite score, while perhaps using score choice to only send the highest score instead of all the test results.

 For students applying to schools without score choice, they need to make a similar decision.
 Anyone who bombs the exam might want to retake the SAT, even though both scores will be sent to the school—showing improvement with a large score increase will go a lot farther than sending in one bad score and never retaking the exam.
 With some extra studying, hopefully a student can improve each section until he or she reaches a better score.
-It’s also important to think about what a retake would actually show: moving from 2290 to 2390 is far less impressive than going from an 1800 to a 1900.
 Since not as many students score so highly on the SAT, getting closer to a good score is more important that moving from a very good score to an excellent one.

 How Can Students Prepare to Retake the SAT?